walterhiggins/WMPJS/book-outline.md

     bkTeam = scoreboard.registerNewTeam( teamName );
     bkTeam.prefix = textcolors.colorize(teamName, '');

-Construct a new Team object and set the team's *prefix*.
+... construct a new Team object and set the team's *prefix*.
 The *prefix* is a special string which is placed in front of each player's name in the game.
 In chapter @@chapter{chapter-15} we created a *textcolor* module for changing chat message colors and here we re-use that module to change the color of the player's name as it appears above their head.
 When we call *textcolors.colorize('gold','')* it returns a special string which is empty except for the color-code used by minecraft.
 If this special string is placed in front of a chat message or used as a team prefix it will change the color of the message or team member name.

 ### Displaying the Score
 The *updateScoreboard()* function is called twice at the start of the game because each score must first be set to -1 then 0 for the scoreboard to be refreshed.
 It's also called from within the *loop()* function every second of the game.